Veterans Health Guide

 The VA estimates that 22 percent of all combat casualties from the wars in the Middle East were brain injuries.

-Symptoms of traumatic brain injury vary by the severity of the injury, but they usually involve headaches, dizziness, problems walking, fatigue, irritability, changes in personality and memory and attention problems.
+Symptoms of TBI vary by the severity of the injury, but they usually involve headaches, dizziness, problems walking, fatigue, irritability, changes in personality and memory and attention problems.

 Health providers diagnose TBI and its severity by using CT scans and collecting information about the injury, including loss of consciousness and memory.
 Treatment for TBI involves therapy to help with speech, cognition and physical impairment.
 Providers may also prescribe medication for anxiety or headaches.